 In either case, we’ll come back to you and our service is guaranteed, Simple!

 Who are Highview Parking Services?

-This is private parking company, part of the Ranger Services Group.
+This is private parking company, recently merged with CP Plus and the group is now known as Group Nexus.
 They operate on supermarket car parks such as Tesco, shopping centres and hospitals.

 They make the money from the issuing of parking charge notice or “PCN’s”

 These are issued when they believe the parking rules have been broken.
 This could include not paying the correct parking fee or parking longer than allowed.

 Highview Parking only use ANPR enforcement in their car parks to detect cars entering and leaving a car park.
 The system calculates the difference between the time entering the car park and leaving.
 If the car has stayed longer than allowed or over the paid time Highview Parking will obtains keeper details from the DVLA and a parking charge notice will come through the post for up to £100

 The company is a member of the BPA (British Parking Association )that looks after their members.
 Companies must be a member of the BPA or the IPC in order to request details from the DVLA in the order to chase drivers and registered keepers for parking charge notices.